masaofukui/Master_equation/README.md

 spread back onto the grid with the model's lottery.
 It conserves both population and aggregate assets exactly (`Σ h₀ = 0`, `Σ aᵢ h₀ᵢ = 0`), so the bond market only re-prices a reshuffling of the fixed asset stock.

+## Notes
+Cursor Opus 4.8 was used in designing and implementing the code.